tldr-pages/tldr/pages/common/gnomon.md

 `{{npm test}} | gnomon --high {{0.5}}`

-- Set a medium threshold of 0.2 seconds.
-(Timestamp will be colored bright yellow):
+- Set a medium threshold of 0.2 seconds (Timestamp will be colored bright yellow):

 `{{npm test}} | gnomon --medium {{0.2}}`